enHANSced/enHANSced/README.md

 ### 👯 I’m looking to collaborate on:
 - Open source projects that make a difference.
 - Creative and challenging software development projects.
-- Interdisciplinary projects that combine tech with art, especially in music and photography.

 ### 🤔 I’m looking for help with:
 - Ideas and feedback on my current projects.